 What Is Depression?
 More Than Just Sadness

-Feelings of sadness are nearly inevitable.
-Whether brought on by a life circumstance — such as losing a job — or upsetting memories of past events, these feelings are often temporary.
-They may come and go throughout the lives of many individuals, however, they are short lived and don't have a significant impact on their lives.
-Sadness and Depression are similar, and often used interchangeably, however they hold largely different meanings.
+Feelings of sadness are inevitable.
+These feelings are often temporary, whether brought on by a life circumstance — such as losing a job — or upsetting memories of past events.
+They may come and go throughout the lives of many and are short-lived without significantly impacting their lives.
+Sadness and depression are similar and often used interchangeably; however, they are two vastly different things.

 What's The Difference?